reply-fr/sustainable-personal-accounts/README.md

 Options that may be considered include at least Lambda, ECS, Automation and CodeBuild.
 Lambda is not adapted because execution is limited to 15 minutes, which is not enough for the provisioning or the destruction of complex resources such as Active Directory, FSx for Windows volume, etc. ECS does not have timing limitations, but it requires some VPC context that, strictly speaking, we do not need at all.
 SSM Automation is a powerful and VPC-less construct that can do almost anything.
 However, it is more designed to orchestrate code execution than to implement it.
 For example, SSM Automation can run python scripts but they are limited to a maximum duration of 10 minutes, which is not enough for our use case.
 At the end of the day, CodeBuild is a great candidate to automate preparation and purge activities within each account.

-Note that costs of CodeBuild are optimized with `arm1.small` compute instance type.

 Credit:
 - (1Strategy blog) [Automated Clean-up with AWS-Nuke in Multiple Accounts](https://www.1strategy.com/blog/2019/07/16/automated-clean-up-with-aws-nuke-in-multiple-accounts/)
 - (AWS blog) [Using AWS CodeBuild to execute administrative tasks](https://aws.amazon.com/blogs/devops/using-aws-codebuild-to-execute-administrative-tasks/)